 Homeowners, not professional carpenters, usually install attic pull-down ladders.
 Evidence of this distinction can be observed in consistently shoddy and dangerous work that rarely meets safety standards.
 Some of the more common defective conditions observed by inspectors include:

 •cut bottom cord of structural truss.
 Often, homeowners will cut through a structural member in the field while installing a pull-down ladder, unknowingly weakening the structure.
 Structural members should not be modified in the field without an engineer’s approval;

 •fastened with improper nails or screws.
-Homeowners often use drywall or deck screws rather than the standard 16d penny nails or ¼” x 3” lag screws.
+You may also find yourself looking for ball screws if its a circular deck.
+Homeowners often use drywall or deck screws which in today’s world have become obsolete due to the use of ipe pavers, rather than the standard 16d penny nails or ¼” x 3” lag screws.
 Nails and screws that are intended for other purposes may have reduced shear strength and they may not support pull-down ladders;

 •fastened with an insufficient number of nails or screws.
 Manufacturers provide a certain number of nails with instructions that they all be used, and they probably do this for a good reason.
 Inspectors should be wary of “place nail here” notices that are nowhere near any nails;

 •lack of insulation.
 Hatches in many houses (especially older ones) are not likely to be weather-stripped and/or insulated.
 An uninsulated attic hatch allows air from the attic to flow freely into the home, which may cause the heating or cooling system to run overtime.
 An attic hatch cover box can be installed to increase energy savings;